gabriead/coding_challenge/ReadMe.md

 ## Step 5 - run the program
 In order to run the program you will have to install the requirements first.
-Step 1 : Navigate to the src path where your Github repo lives (e.g. ~/Desktop/coding_challenge/src) Step 2: type "pip install -r requirements.txt" into the console Step 3: type "python import_tickets_zammad.py" into the console Voila you executed the application.
+Step 1 : Navigate to the src path where your Github repo lives (e.g. ~/Desktop/coding_challenge) Step 2: type "pip install -r requirements.txt" into the console.
+Be careful, the requirements file is in the root folder!
+Step 3: Then change directory into /src.
+Type "python import_tickets_zammad.py" into the console Voila you executed the application.